 Xylitol is an all-natural sugar substitute.
 It is not a chemical substance such as Splenda®, sucralose, or aspartame.
 Xylitol is found in fruits and vegetables such as mushrooms, lettuce, and berries.
 Your body also produces up to 15 grams of xylitol a day during the metabolization of other food sources.
 While providing the same sweetness as sugar, xylitol has 40 percent fewer calories and does not raise blood pressure.
 The use of xylitol as a sweetener in food has been deemed safe by the World Health Organization, the Food and Agricultural Organization of the United Nations, and the U.S. Food and Drug Administration.

-Can Xylitol Protect Your Teeth?
+Can Xylitol Protect Your Teeth from cavities?

 Our mouths are rife with bacteria, over 700 strains.
 Most of the bacteria in our oral cavity are harmless.
 However, streptococcus mutans is a harmful bacteria and the major cause of tooth decay.
 Steptococcus mutans consume the sugars, starches, and leftover food debris on our teeth and in our mouths.
 As the bacteria metabolize these sugars and starches, it produces acids that eat away at tooth enamel, causing decay.
 As the bacteria metabolizes, it also replicates creating more bacteria which in turn produce more acid.
 Numerous professional dental studies on the effects of xylitol have indicated that: